 6. Ask questions and come ready to learn

-If you approach your social media use with meekness and humility, you will attract people who will want to help you understand a topic or debate.
+If you approach your social media use with meekness and humility, you can attract people who want to help you understand a topic or debate.
+I’m speaking from experience—people want to be heard and seen.
 Ask them for resources to read on your own time.
+You have the time you need to “catch up”—no matter how ignorant or behind you may feel.

 Social media can and should be a place where we exchange information, ideas, and experiences.
 It does not have to be hostile.
 Feel free to stop a conversation if it becomes less of an exchange of ideas and more of an exchange of personal attacks.